-Ski jackets are the same thing as a winter coats.
+Ski jackets are the same thing as a winter coat.
 So if you already have a waterproof winter coat that you feel will keep you warm on the slopes, then you are all set.
 If not, I would recommend getting something insulated and good quality.

 Ski Jacket Brands

-There are high end ski jackets you could choose from.
+There are high-end ski jackets you could choose from.
 North Face is one of the best ski jacket brands you can buy.
 I have had a few North Face products and can vouch for the quality.
 I also have bought winter coats at Sam’s Club, and while they are inexpensive they do not last and I personally would not wear them on the slopes because they are not sufficiently warm.